Skip to main content

 Notice

-The Logout button can be used in case you want to log in using a different user or to a different server.
+The Logout button can be used if you want to log in using a different user or server.

 The ‘Trust All SSL Certificates’ checkbox can be used to add certified security to the connection in the following: